Ikraik/prompt-support/README.md

 ```
 ----

 Note: This seems to eject out possible keys.
 More testing required for this vulnerability exposing creator logins.
+Possible hallucinations, but format extracted from existing code for Google AI Studio.
+This response is to be discovered on other public platforms.
 ----